halfer/cd-demo-container/README.md

 * CircleCI for integration
 * GitLab as a Docker image registry
 * Alpine Linux as a lightweight container OS
+* Vultr as a cloud Linux host
+* Git tags as an auto-deployment trigger

 If you're learning any of these things, but want to change something, feel free to clone and swap!

+Target audience
+---

+This material is not suitable for beginners.
+A basic understanding of the Linux command line and general hosting concepts are essential.

+Preparation
+---

+To follow this tutorial, sign up for the following:

+* GitHub
+* Vultr
+* GitLab
+* CircleCI

+The Linux host will generally cost some money, although on most cloud systems you are charged very accurately, and as long as you destroy the machine when you are finished, you'll incur very low costs (less than one US dollar).

+General steps
+---

+I will expand on these in the future, but these will be a helpful checklist for experienced users:

+* Clone this repo
+* Create a small Ubuntu server in the Vultr host
+* Create an empty project in GitLab
+* Connect CircleCI to GitHub and start building the project
+* Customise the env vars in `config.yml` and push
+* Install Docker in the remote server
+* Create a Docker login in the remote server
+* Start a Docker Swarm service in the remote
+* Add a Git tag and push that tag to kick off an automatic deployment

+Optional:

+* Obtain a domain/sub-domain and point it to the server IP

 Running instance
 ---